-Patterson, a Democrat, was the representative for South Carolina's 4th congressional district from 1987 to 1992.
+Patterson was the representative for South Carolina’s 4th congressional district and was a Democrat.
+She served from 1987 to 1992.

 Patterson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).